What Does a Credit Repair Specialist Do?

 The Law for Credit Repair Specialists

-The credit repair specialist may be subject to the Credit Reporting Organizations Act––a law that prevents credit repair companies from taking advantage of consumers.
+The credit repair specialist may be subject to the Credit Reporting Organizations Act (a law that prevents credit repair companies from taking advantage of consumers).
+As well, they maybe subjec to the Telemarketing Sales Rule as well.

 They should make sure you’re aware of your rights to dispute information on your own for free.
 Credit repair specialist should give you a three-day waiting period in which you’re allowed to cancel your contract.
 They also should not ask you to waive any rights.